Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

      (in3) -> (out2, out3)  |  (kern2)
 ```

-We can aggregate them into a block (or simply another transcation):
+We can aggregate them into a block (simply another transcation):

 :   *aggregated block/transaction*